jtlimson/gcp-tutorial/Starting a Kubernetes Engine Cluster.md

-## Start a Kubernetes Engine cluster
+## Starting a Kubernetes Engine cluster
 On the Google Cloud Platform menu, click Activate Cloud Shell ().
 If a dialog box appears, click Start Cloud Shell.

 For convenience, place the zone that Qwiklabs assigned you to into an environment variable called MY_ZONE.
 At the Cloud Shell prompt, type this partial command: